Benjamin Pierce (governor): Early life and military service

 Following the war, he moved to Hillsborough, New Hampshire, where he built the Pierce family home, and was assigned the task of forming the Hillsborough County militia.
 In 1805, he was promoted to brigadier general and assigned command of the New Hampshire state militia.

+Political career

-Prior to becoming governor, he served in the New Hampshire House of Representatives from 1786 to 1788 and twice as Sheriff of Hillsborough County, from 1809 to 1812 and later from 1818 to 1827.
+Prior to becoming governor, Pierce served in the New Hampshire House of Representatives from 1786 to 1788 and twice as Sheriff of Hillsborough County, from 1809 to 1812 and later from 1818 to 1827.

 He was a delegate to the state Constitutional Convention in September 1791 and a member of the Governor's Council from 1803 to 1809 and again in 1814.

+Pierce served his first term as governor from 1827 to 1828, and later served from 1829 to 1830.

 Family life

 Pierce's father died when he was six.
 He subsequently worked on his uncle's farm until enlisting in Ebenezer Bridge's Massachusetts regiment on April 26, 1775.

 On May 24, 1787, he married Elizabeth Andrews.
 Their daughter, named Elizabeth Andrews Pierce, was born August 9, 1788, but the elder Elizabeth died of childbirth complications four days later on August 13.
 Elizabeth Andrews Pierce (1788–1855) was the wife of United States Army General John McNeil Jr.

-He married Anna Kendrick (born October 30, 1769) on February 1, 1790 at Amherst, New Hampshire.
+He married Anna Kendrick (born October 30, 1769) on February 1, 1790, at Amherst, New Hampshire.
 Together they had eight children: